the-events-calendar/the-events-calendar/readme.txt

 * Croatian from Marko Manojlovic
 * Czech from Martin Kristan and Petr Bastan
 * Danish from Anonymous
-* Dutch from Erik Massop
+* Dutch from J.F.M.
+Cornelissen and Frans Pronk
 * Finnish by Ari-Pekka Koponen
 * French from Bastien BC
 * German from by Oliver Heinrich